 Self-Employed Form T4A and T2125

-Self-employed individuals are required to fill out forms T4A and T2125 when filing their taxes.
-Those who are independent contractors will need form T4A, or the Statement of Pension, Retirement, Annuity, and Other Income.
-This slip should be sent to them by each of their clients at the end of the year.
+Self-employed individuals and contractors are required to fill out forms T4A and T2125 when filing their taxes.
+The T4A (also known as the Statement of Pension, Retirement, Annuity and Other Income) slip will allow contractors or freelancers to keep track of how much they earned from each of their clients throughout the year.

-Form T2125, or the Statement of Business or Professional Activities, helps individuals calculate their gross income and business expenses to lower their taxable income.
+Form T2125, also known as the Statement of Business or Professional Activities, helps individuals calculate their gross income and business expenses to lower their taxable income.
 Find out more about these self-employment tax forms.

 Previously, individuals and businesses had to fill out all of their tax information by hand.
-However, these days, thanks to technology, many individuals opt to use software to fill out their taxes as it makes the whole process easier and accounts for human errors.
+However, these days, thanks to technology, many individuals opt to use software to fill out their taxes as it makes the whole process easier and minimizes the risk of human errors.

 There are typically three main options to choose from when filing your taxes.
 These include using tax software and submitting your taxes online, using software and filing through the mail, or using a professional service to file them on your behalf.

 Canada Revenue Agency must certify the tax software you use to file your taxes.
-Suppose you are using software that has not been approved.
-In that case, this means it does not meet the Canadian government’s specifications and should, therefore, not be used.
+Suppose you are using software that has not been approved, this could result in your taxes not being filed properly and may lead to unwanted penalties.

 Once your taxes are complete, you will have the option to submit your files online through various CRA e-services.